Review of Neutral Naturalness: Connections to Astrophysics and Cosmology

 \subsection{Cosmological Tensions}

 At present, there are two notable cosmological discrepancies.
 The first is a tension between the inferred value of the Hubble constant from Planck~\cite{Planck:2018vyg} and the measured late-time value~\cite{Riess:2021jrx}.
-The late-time value of Hubble is larger by $4-5\sigma$.
-The second is a tension between the inferred value of $S_8$ (the amplitude of matter fluctuations at scales of roughly $8h^{-1}~{\rm Mpc}$) from Planck~\cite{Planck:2018vyg} and the value measured from weak lensing and galatic cluster surveys~\cite{Hildebrandt:2018yau}.
-The value from Planck is larger by $2-3\sigma$.
+The late-time value of the Hubble constant is larger by 4\textendash5$\sigma$.
+The second is a tension between the inferred value of $\sigma_8$ (the amplitude of matter fluctuations at scales of roughly $8h^{-1}~{\rm Mpc}$) from Planck~\cite{Planck:2018vyg} and the value measured from weak lensing and galactic cluster surveys~\cite{Hildebrandt:2018yau}.
+The value from Planck is larger by 2\textendash3$\sigma$.

 One attractive feature of the mirror twin Higgs model is that it naturally addresses these tensions simultaneously.
-Reference~\cite{Bansal:2021dfh} showed that the twin photon and twin neutrinos provide enough additional radiation to increase the value of the Hubble constant while the twin baryons comprising a subcomponent of the dark matter suppresses the matter power spectrum at small scales.
-It is estimated that the fraternal twin Higgs model (with either twin $U(1)_{B-L}$ or twin $U(1)_L$ gauged) might similarly address these tensions~\cite{Prilepina:2016rlq}.
+Reference~\cite{Bansal:2021dfh} showed that the twin photon and twin neutrinos provide enough additional radiation to increase the value of the Hubble constant while the twin baryons, comprising a subcomponent of the dark matter, suppress the matter power spectrum at small scales.
+It is estimated that the fraternal twin Higgs model (with either twin U(1$)_{B-L}$ or twin U(1$)_L$ gauged) might similarly address these tensions~\cite{Prilepina:2016rlq}.
+It has also been claimed that the hadrosymmetric twin Higgs model, where only quarks have twin counterparts and the leptons do not, alleviates the Hubble and $\sigma_8$ tensions~\cite{Sotudeh:2025rpr}.

+This feature of twin Higgs where a fraction of the dark matter interacts, for a time, with dark radiation is one example of a general category of dark matter called atomic dark matter.
+A similar study to Ref.~\cite{Bansal:2021dfh} was performed in Ref.~\cite{Bansal:2022qbi} in the atomic dark matter framework.
+In addition to the cosmic microwave background and large-scale structure, the structure of subhalos have been studied~\cite{Gemmell:2023trd} and the inner densities of isolated dwarf galaxies~\cite{Roy:2024bcu}.
+These studies were accomplished through the use of hydrodynamical simulations~\cite{Roy:2023zar} and show that these subhalos have cuspier density profiles as do the inner parts of the dwarf galaxies.